-We are the only company in the industry to offer Dealer Wizard and Direct-to-Consumer VSC marketing.
-Find out how our unique scoring algorithms can increase repeat vehicle sales and drive VSC sales outside your dealership.
+We are the only company in the industry to offer Dealer Wizard and their sophisticated, proprietary equity mining software.
+Find out how our unique scoring algorithms can increase repeat vehicle sales and service drive opportunities.

 We Have an “A” Rating From A.M.
 Best

 We’re Affiliated with Top Industry Groups

 Why iA American

 Although we definitely offer an impressive number of F&I products and services, we’re not just your average F&I administrator.
 For one thing, we’re part of iA Financial Group, one of the largest insurance companies and F&I providers in Canada, with $196.2 billion (Canadian) in assets as of January 202w.
 (That’s billion, with a “B.”)